Skogarmadr/bachelor-thesis/chapters/04-cryptography.md

 # Cryptography

 In this chapter, we explain all the security-based only in the two cryptocurrencies used for the atomic-swap, Bitcoin and Ethereum.
-What type of function they use explained in a general way instead of going in the details.
-We will see also create Bitcoin and Ethereum addresses to understand their incentives.
+We explain what type of function they use in a general way instead of going into the details.
+We will see also how to create Bitcoin and Ethereum addresses to understand their incentives that they provide.

 Bitcoin, Ethereum and many other cryptocurrencies are based on cryptography.
 Cryptography is a branch of mathematics used mainly in computer security.
-It provides digital currencies for the use of digital keys, addresses, and digital signatures.
+It allows to digital currencies the use of digital keys, addresses, and digital signatures.
 Most people think that a wallet contains the cryptocurrencies.
 This information is false, a wallet is a database containing the digitals keys only.
 The keys allow ownership attestation and the cryptographic-proof security model.

-Digitals signatures are used to spends the funds from transactions.
+`Digitals signatures` are used to spends the funds from transactions.
 Most of the cryptocurrency transactions need a valid digital signature to be added into the blockchain.
 The digital signature can be generated only by the way of a secret called the private key.
 Anyone who has a copy of this private key can control the coins.

-We talk also about digital fingerprints called more commonly addresses corresponding to the public key of the recipient.
+We talk also about digital `fingerprints` called more commonly addresses corresponding to the public key of the recipient.
 An address can be represented in real life like a bank account where the private key is the code to access the account.
 This address is generated from and target to a public key and the public key is generated from the private key.
 Addresses are defined as the destination of the transaction, more precisely the recipient of the funds.

 The main cryptographic functions used by Bitcoin and Ethereum are \gls{ecc} and cryptographic hash function all described below :